aruuniima/stellar-actions-II/README.md

 The repository is organised into several top-level directories, each corresponding to a major component of the project workflow.
 Every directory includes its own `README` with detailed descriptions of the scripts and their roles.

 The workflows in this repository are designed to be modular:
 - **`analysis/`** - Core analysis scripts.
-Computes action differences, clustering statistics, stream evolution measures.
+Computes action differences, clustering statistics, stream inference model, observed actions' distriutions.
 Contains helper utilities.
 - **`data/`** -  Contains raw and processed data required for the analysis.
 (Some files excluded due to size.)
 - **`plots/`** contains clean, lightweight scripts that reproduce the final paper figures.